-- fresh lychee fruit is packed only in registered packing sheds, processing export quality fruit, as the pest risk assessments are based on existing commercial packing procedures - fresh lychee fruit is treated by a treatment provider/facility (if different to the packing facility) registered by Taiwan's BAPHIQ or Vietnam's PPD. - references to the packing house/treatment provided (by registration number/reference code or packing house name) are clearly stated on cartons destined for export of fresh lychee fruit to Australia for trace-back and auditing purposes.
+- fresh lychee fruit is packed only in registered packing sheds, processing export quality fruit, as the pest risk assessments are based on existing commercial packing procedures - fresh lychee fruit is treated by a treatment facility (if different to the packing facility) registered by Taiwan's BAPHIQ or Vietnam's PPD - references to the packing house/treatment provider (by registration number/reference code or packing house name) are clearly stated on cartons destined for export of fresh lychee fruit to Australia for trace-back and auditing purposes.

 It is recommended that the packing houses and treatment providers be registered before the commencement of each harvest season.
-The registration list must be maintained as current by BAPHIQ or PPD in order to facilitate trace-back of any consignment.
+The registration list must be made available to DAFF prior to each season and must be maintained as current by BAPHIQ or PPD and any change of status communicated to DAFF.

 Prior to the commencement of each export season, BAPHIQ and PPD, respectively, or other relevant authorised agency, should audit registered parking houses and treatment facilities, where fresh lychee fruit are packed, to ensure that the facilities are suitably equipped to meet Australia's import conditions.
-The audit should include registration requirements, packing house processes, product handling, product security, records and delivery of phytosanitary treatments.
+The audit should verify registration requirements, grower requirements, packing house processes, product handling, product security, records and delivery of phytosanitary treatments.
 Records from these audits must be made available to DAFF on request.